 Many of those who’ve been trying to make a living online (or at the very least, boost their businesses through the web) are curious about one particular bout: UX vs. SEO.
-That’s right: lots of people want to find out which of the two is superior.
+That’s right: many people want to find out which of the two is superior.
 In other words, they wish to know which one could guarantee success.
 Is there really a better pick, though?
 Discover the answer to that (and other important questions) by reading on.

-Fundamental Focus of UX and SEO
+Fundamental Focus of User Experience (UX) and SEO

-That’s the question in most people’s minds right now.
-If someone arrives on a website that’s easy to use and eye-catching, wouldn’t it be likely that a sale would be made?
-The ones who want to know the winner in the UX vs. SEO match are probably thinking about this question after reading that: Does SEO also have crowd-convincing powers?
+That’s the question in most marketers’ minds right now.
+If someone arrives on a website that’s easy to use and eye-catching (user friendly), wouldn’t it be likely that a sale would be made?
+The ones who want to know the winner in the UX vs SEO match are probably thinking about this question after reading that: Does SEO also have crowd-convincing powers?
 Truth be told, it does – albeit to a lesser extent.

 Worry not, as these (situational) examples should be more than sufficient to help those perplexed about this part of the UX vs. SEO bout:

 Obviously, they don’t always do, which in turn reveals one crucial fact – the two business-boosting approaches aren’t completely compatible with one another.
-That’s why some continuously claim that focusing on user experience leads to much better (or rather, longer lasting) outcomes than exerting effort in search engine optimization.
+That’s why some continuously claim that focusing on UX leads to much better (or rather, longer-lasting) outcomes than exerting effort in search engine optimization.

 Those who consider themselves part of the SEO crowd wouldn’t be able to fully refute that claim, but they sometimes argue that UX could have detrimental effects on a site’s rank and visibility.
-Well, people who’d like to get to the bottom of the UX vs. SEO fight (and afterwards, discover the real winner) shouldn’t be too hasty in supporting either one of those camps.
+Well, people who’d like to get to the bottom of the UX vs SEO fight (and afterwards, discover the real winner) shouldn’t be too hasty in supporting either one of those camps.
 They should continue their quest for knowledge.

-To find out which among the two is worth supporting, it’s necessary to learn about the numbers and evidences.
-The next part of this article tries to answer one important question: In the UX vs. SEO match, which side has the most impressive statistics?
+To find out which among the two is worth supporting, it’s necessary to learn about the numbers and evidence.
+The next part of this article tries to answer one important question: In the UX vs SEO match, which side has the most impressive statistics?

 - As the years pass, more and more netizens engage in searches.
 Back in 2002, 85 percent of the online populace habitually looked for info online.
 Nine years later, 92 percent of those connected to the web routinely to search for something.

-- This is often brought up in UX vs. SEO discussions – even though new ways to drive people toward sites have emerged, searches are still the main driving force behind traffic generation.
+- This is often brought up in UX vs SEO discussions – even though new ways to drive people toward sites have emerged, searches are still the main driving force behind traffic generation.
 At present, more than 40 percent of online traffic comes from search activities.

 - The television alone is no longer enough to capture people’s attention.
 Almost 60 percent of those watching TV right now are also exploring the online world (either to do something interesting during commercials or to augment their television-viewing experience).

 - Entrepreneurs who’ve merely set up online hubs for their businesses but don’t necessarily sell anything on the web would surely be intrigued by this piece of info – 57 percent of netizens who look for products online still choose to make the purchase offline.

-- Company decisions are often driven by searches (or particularly, the insights gathered from search queries).
+- Company decisions are often driven by searches (or particularly, the insights gathered from searchers’ queries).
 Actually, 71 percent of business owners rely on search engines while starting their info-gathering pursuits about certain choices.

-- Here’s something that’s often pointed out in UX vs. SEO bouts – around 60 percent of the firms that came up with different site designs for different devices enjoyed better revenues, which in turn shows just how crucial it is to allocate enough time for UX-improvement pursuits.
+- Here’s something that’s often pointed out in UX vs SEO bouts – around 60 percent of the firms that came up with different site designs for different devices enjoyed better revenues, which in turn shows just how crucial it is to allocate enough time for UX-improvement pursuits.

-- Cost and complexity are two very important things to think about in determining the winner in this UX vs. SEO match.
+- Cost and complexity are two very important things to think about in determining the winner in this UX and SEO match.
 So, does user experience beat SEO in those two aspects?
 The answer is yes.
 Small-scale (and thus, low-cost) UX assessments are usually enough.

 Breaking the UX-SEO Fight

-Right now, most people are probably thinking that putting an end to the UX vs. SEO bout should no longer be difficult.
+Right now, most people are probably thinking that putting an end to the experience UX and SEO should no longer be difficult.
 After all, it does seem that SEO comes with more concrete perks.
 Those who’ve been considering every piece of info that they’ve come across so far, though, are most likely having doubts.
 To be a bit more specific, they’re beginning to ask themselves whether there’s really a need to pick a winner.

-However, he warns against making one dangerous assumption – believing that user experience and search engine optimization are substitutes for one another.
+he warns against making one dangerous assumption – believing that user experience and search engine optimization are substitutes for one another.
 He says ,

 “It still makes sense to understand the separation of the two and build a process wherein both can be integrated in your website.”